kristianmandrup/cream/README.markdown

 ## Role system

-Role strategies can be set up using the [Roles Generic](http://github.com/kristianmandrup/roles_generic) gem or any of the ORM specific roles gems such as [Roles - Active Record](http://github.com/kristianmandrup/roles_active_record).
-There are currently Roles implementations for the following ORMs:
+Role strategies can be set up using the [Roles Generic](http://github.com/kristianmandrup/roles_generic) gem or any of the ORM specific roles gems such as [Roles Active Record](http://github.com/kristianmandrup/roles_active_record).

-* Active Record
-* Data Mapper
-* Mongo Mapper
-* Mongoid
-* Couch DB (via SimplyStored)

-_Note_:
-Roles for *SimplyStored* is currently incomplete and works only with the *admin_flag* strategy.
-I won't develop more on this particular ORM adapter until requested to do so.
-If you need to use Roles with Couch DB, please help implement this adapter, maybe using an alternative (better?) object-mapping solution for Couch DB.

 ## CanCan